Lapeyus/QwinixTechChallenge/README.md

     },
   </code>

-<h3>The ec2 instances should be configured with a security group that only allows the website traffic and ssh	</h3>
+###The ec2 instances should be configured with a security group that only allows the website traffic and ssh
 <code>

       "WebServerSecurityGroup": {